 - Trauma reduction and reparenting model workshop

 - Brene Brown day and a half workshop: The Knowledge: Exploring Courage, Vulnerability, Shame and Worthiness

-I am a member of the British Association of Counselling and Psychotherapy and of the Federation of Drug and Alcohol Professionals.
-I adhere to their ethical frameworks.
+I am a member of the British Association of Counselling and Psychotherapy.
+I adhere to their ethical framework.

 I have worked in two different drug and alcohol rehabilitation centres where I have done one to one counselling and facilitated group therapy.